arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 - **Long press**: the board's Linux part is rebooted when the button is pressed for **5+** seconds.

+***You don't need to press the power button for the board to power up, it boots automatically after being powered.***

 ## USB-C Connector

 The UNO Q features a USB-C connector that can be used for much more than just programming and powering the board.